-Unlike for the minimax policy class $\Pi$, unless the nuisance classifier class contains the \emph{true} function $\delta_+ \in \Delta_+$, there will be irreducible approximation error in the misclassification term.
-Therefore, we might choose a class $\Delta_+$ with a higher VC dimension than $\Pi$, or one that is increasing with the sample size $n$.
-In that case, the misclassification error will primarily control the excess regret, as this will either have a larger constant term (when $\Delta_+$ has a finite VC dimension) or converge at a slower rate than $n^{1/2}$ (when $\Delta_+$ has a growing VC dimension).
+Unlike for the minimax loss policy class $\Pi$, unless the nuisance classifier class contains the \emph{true} function, there will be irreducible approximation error in the misclassification term.
+Therefore, we might choose more complex classes, in which case the regret of the nuisance classifiers will primarily control the overall excess expected utility loss.